coburnw/bbb-pwm/README.md

 This PWM library overrides the hardware specifics of pwmpy to allow its use with the BeagleBone Black.

-On BBB, the PWM related sysfs filenames in version 4.4 of the linux kernel (and others?) can sometimes change after reboot.
-This library sorts the filenames out and allows access to the pwm devices with pwmpy using device names rather than the chip/channel definitions.
+On BBB, the PWM related sysfs filenames in version 4.4 (and others?) of the linux kernel can sometimes change with reboot.
+This library sorts out the sysfs filenames and allows access to the pwm devices using pwmpy by device name rather than chip/channel definition.

 The little snippit of code that adapts to the shifting filenames is thanks to samual.bucquet.
 The rest is just dressing.